-This fall, for the second year in a row, First Assembly Community Ministries, in partnership with Southwestern Assemblies of God University is hosting River City Leadership College which will offer an Associate of Arts in Bible and a Bachelor of Arts in Church Leadership.
+This fall, for the fifth year in a row, River City Church, in partnership with Southwestern Assemblies of God University is hosting River City Leadership College which will offer a variety of undergraduate and graduate degrees.

 Maybe you’ve wondered why you would ever attend a school like this one in Lafayette, Indiana.
-I think there are plenty of good reasons to pick this kind of path toward educational and professional preparation for Christian ministry.
+I think there are plenty of good reasons to pick this kind of path toward educational and professional preparation for Christian ministry and vocation.

 I’d like to point out four strong reasons why:

 - Affordability.
 Compared to the expenses of attending a private university like Southwestern on their campus in Waxahachie, Texas, the cost of this program is less than half.
-Instead of costing well over $100,000 for four years, this program will cost well under $55,000 for four years.
+Instead of costing well over $100,000 for four years, this program will cost roughly $55,000 for four years.

-- First Assembly Community Ministries.
-First Assembly is a great place to learn from great pastoral leaders and a healthy, wonderful congregation that wants to see you thrive in ministry.
+- River City Church.
+RCC is a great place to learn from great pastoral leaders and a healthy, wonderful congregation that wants to see you thrive in ministry.
 We have strong, model ministries in the areas of community outreach, worship, youth, children and small groups.
-First Assembly will be a great place not only to grow in your ministry skills, but you will have a chance to leave a mark on a great church through your involvement in the planning and execution of ministries that change lives.
+RCC is a great place not only to grow in your ministry skills, but you will have a chance to leave a mark on a great church through your involvement in the planning and execution of ministries that change lives.